 Natural Hot Springs

 Maybe it’s being in a similar ‘vortex’, but staying in Taos this week has brought back many childhood memories.
 One particular memory was of our first visit to a natural hot springs just north of Crestone called Valley View.
-Like Taos, Crestone and Valley View were full of hippies- a sort of childlike free-flowing lifestyle that welcomed anyone who was open minded.
+Like Taos, Crestone and Valley View were full of hippies- a childlike lifestyle that welcomed anyone who was open minded.

 We had moved from Philadelphia just a month or two earlier, had a friend visiting us from home (a bond trader like my dad), and visiting a hot springs sounded like a good excursion.
 At the time, we were oblivious to anything outside of the area’s agricultural community.
 We all grabbed our swimsuits, crowded into the Jeep Cherokee, and drove on a dirt road up a towering mountainside overlooking the valley.

 After rumbling over a cattle guard, a homemade sign signaled us to stop and wait for an attendant.
 We could only see some huts and a cluster of trees at the entrance, and in the distance a deep scar from a long-abandoned iron ore mine.
-Someone came out eventually from an adobe-type mud hut with mismatched curtains in the windows.
+Someone came out eventually from an adobe mud hut with mismatched curtains in the windows.
 We paid our per-person rate, less for us kids, and continued to drive up the dusty road to the parking lot as the attendant called after us “And just so you know, clothing is optional!”
 We had no idea what he meant, but would soon find out.

 When we approached the main pool, we slowly noticed everyone was in their birthday suits.
 People were having conversations in the nude just like they would if fully dressed.
 Afro-like pubic hair was on full display, for both genders, and sagging parts seemed to be perfectly natural (and rampant) for all adults.
 Everyone walked in the open, swinging.
 My brother and I (ages 13 and 10) tried our best to look at our feet and cover-up our snickers, but we were howling inside.